Endless Love (2014 American film): Production

-Emma Roberts was originally offered the role of Jade, but turned it down.
+Emma Roberts was originally offered the role of Jade, which she turned down.
 Sophie Lowe, Gabriella Wilde, Sarah Bolger, and Olivia Cooke were on the final shortlist for the role; Wilde was ultimately cast.

 Principal photography began in May 2013 in Georgia.
 Filming wrapped in July 2013.
 Scenes were shot in Savannah, Georgia, Fayette County, Georgia, Butts County, Georgia at Lake Jackson, and at the Atlanta Botanical Garden.

 Release

 The first trailer was released on December 23, 2013.
 The film earned a domestic gross of $23,438,250, barely over its estimated production budget of $20 million.

+Home media

+Endless Love was released on DVD and Blu-ray on May 27, 2014.

 Reception

 Endless Love has received negative reviews from film critics.
 Criticism was mainly made towards the many liberties taken with the original source material.
-On Rotten Tomatoes the film has an approval rating of 16% based on 94 reviews, with the consensus: "Blander than the original Endless Love and even less faithful to the source material, this remake is clichéd and unintentionally silly."
-On Metacritic, the film has a score of 30 out of 100, based on 32 critics, indicating "generally unfavorable reviews" from critics.
+On Rotten Tomatoes, the film has an approval rating of 16% based on 93 reviews, with the consensus: "Blander than the original Endless Love and even less faithful to the source material, this remake is clichéd and unintentionally silly."
+On Metacritic, the film has a score of 30 out of 100, based on 32 critics, indicating "generally unfavorable" reviews from critics.

 Peter Travers of Rolling Stone wrote: "This Endless Love is a photo shoot, not a movie.
 It'd play better as a slideshow of jpgs.
 Even nine-year-old girls ought to cry foul on this movie's endless blandness."
 Ronnie Scheib of Variety wrote: "In The Greatest (2009) and Country Strong (2010), Feste proved herself quite skilled, if not especially innovative, at limning her characters’ emotional travails.
 But subtlety, complexity and even the slightest modicum of realism elude her here."

 Stephanie Merry of The Washington Post said "The movie feels like Nicholas Sparks fan fiction."

 Film historian Leonard Maltin gave the remake a more positive review than the original, giving it two out of a possible four stars (he gave its 1981 predecessor zero out of four, rating it a "BOMB").
 Yet he described the newer film as "Mediocre ...
 This is sure to connect with its target audience -- and it's Oscarworthy compared to the 1981 version -- yet it remains overwrought and pointless for fans of the novel.
 Moreover, Lionel Richie's title tune (the only memorable aspect of the original) is sorely missed here."

 In 2013, after reading the screenplay for the film, Scott Spencer - the author of the novel on which the film was based - wrote that "It's about one hundred pages, and the only ones that were not dreary were sciatica inducing".
 In 2014 he wrote that his novel "has been even more egregiously and ridiculously misunderstood" in making the remake than in the 1981 film.